-The annual induction appraisal form provides the ability to pull through the trainee's previous educational supervisor reports, so that you can easily review the trainee's past progress.
+Section 1 of the form initially asks for basic information about the trainee.
+It provides the ability to pull through the trainee's previous educational supervisor reports, so that you can easily review the trainee's past progress.
 For this function to work properly the date range entered must cover the date that the previous forms were completed.